jianrontan/webscraper/README.md

 # Web Scraper
-This is a web scraper to scrape data off carousell searches.
+This is a web app which activates an automated script that scrapes data off the popular e-commerce website Carousell.

 ## Features:
 * Framework: [Flask](https://flask.palletsprojects.com/en/3.0.x/)